It's A Beautiful Day

 Written by Queen, Remixed by Freddy Bastone

-Has a very different backbeat to the different You Don't Fool Me mixes.
-Again, starts with Roger's vocals brought to the forefront and then onto Freddie's regular vocals throughout the song.
-Not as bad as some of the other remixes, but not very good either.
+This mix has a very different backbeat to the different You Don't Fool Me remixes.
+Again, it starts with Roger's vocals brought to the forefront and then onto Freddie's regular vocals throughout the song.

 You Don't Fool Me (Queen Forever Megamix) 5:48

-Has a backbeat very simliar to the Revenge Dub.
+Freddy Bastone's Queen Forever Megamix has a backbeat very similar to the Revenge Dub.
 No vocals from You Don't Fool Me are featured whatsoever.
-Instead samples from Under Pressure, Somebody To Love, Live Aid, The Prophet's Song, and White Man are mixed into the bassy dance backbeat.
+Instead samples from Under Pressure, Somebody To Love, Live Aid, The Prophet's Song, and White Man are mixed into the thumping dance backbeat.
 A very odd and random mix of samples.

 You Don't Fool Me (Dancing Divaz Club Mix) 7:05

-Track begins with some added spanish sounding guitar, not done by Brian but sampled from another source.
+This remix by Dancing Divaz begins with some added Spanish sounding guitar, not done by Brian, but sampled from another source.
 The guitar is joined by the typical dance backbeat, which is a faster tempo than the other mixes.
 Bits of the guitar show up throughout the song, making it fairly interesting.

 You Don't Fool Me (Dancing Divaz Instrumental Club Mix) 7:17